MicrosoftDocs/xamarin-docs/docs/xamarin-forms/internals/dependency-resolution.md

 In this example, the dependency resolution method is set to a lambda expression that uses the Autofac dependency injection container to resolve any types that have been registered with the container.
 Otherwise, `null` will be returned, which will result in Xamarin.Forms attempting to resolve the type.

 > [!NOTE]
 > The API used by a dependency injection container is specific to the container.
 The code examples in this article use Autofac as a dependency injection container, which provides the `IContainer` and `ContainerBuilder` types.
-Alternative dependency injection containers could equally be used, but would use different APIs than presented here.
+Alternative dependency injection containers could equally be used, but would use different APIs than are presented here.

 Note that there is no requirement to set the dependency resolution method during application startup.
 It can be set at any time.
 The only constraint is that Xamarin.Forms needs to know about the dependency resolution method by the time that the application attempts to consume types stored in the dependency injection container.
 Therefore, if there are services in the dependency injection container that the application will require during startup, the dependency resolution method will have to be set early in the application's lifecycle.
 Similarly, if the dependency injection container manages the creation and lifetime of a particular [`Effect`](xref:Xamarin.Forms.Effect), Xamarin.Forms will need to know about the dependency resolution method before it attempts to create a view that uses that `Effect`.